 Research the Importance of Standardized Placement Test Scores

--Business schools may look closer at your performance in quantitative classes like statistics, calculus, and microeconomics.
-Considering the quantitative nature of some MBA courses, admissions reps feel that such grades are good indicators of your projected success in graduate school.
+Be aware that some business schools are more concerned with your junior and senior year grades than your cumulative GPA.
+Also, university academic reputation and your course selection difficulty are significant factors in evaluating your transcript.
+And sometimes, business schools may look closer at your performance in quantitative classes like statistics, calculus, and microeconomics.
+Admissions reps feel that such grades are good indicators of your projected success in graduate school.
 If you don’t have any undergraduate quantitative courses on your transcripts, consider taking one before applying.

 Crafting the Résumé

 Your résumé is evaluated to see how you measure up compared to others.
 On average, business school applicants possess between four and ten years of professional working experience.
 Saturate your resume with as much information about your achievements as possible.
 Make sure to highlight group project experience and leadership abilities.
 Spell out the quantifiable results of all projects, including revenue results, work hours saved, and other metrics.
 Also, include all community service and other notable volunteer activities.

 You May Not Be Much of a Writer, But Essays Matter